top of page

 How Alcohol Really Affects Your Body: Debunking the Myths of Moderate Drinking

 When we talk about drinking regularly, like having a drink every day or several times a week, it's important to understand what it's doing to our bodies and lives.
-Regular alcohol use, even in what might seem like 'moderate' amounts, can sneak up on us with a host of health risks.
+Regular alcohol use, even in what might seem like 'moderate' amounts, can sneak up on us with a lot of health risks.

 A groundbreaking study titled "Alcohol use and burden for 195 countries and territories, 1990–2016" led by Max G Griswold and published in The Lancet in 2018, sheds new light on alcohol's global impact.
 This comprehensive analysis shows that alcohol use ranked as the seventh leading risk factor for death and disability-adjusted life-years (DALYs) worldwide in 2016.
 That's a big deal, considering all the health risks out there.

 The study's findings are clear: the more alcohol people consume, the higher their risk of death and various cancers.
 This isn't just about heavy drinkers; even moderate drinking has its risks.
-What's really eye-opening is that the study found the safest level of alcohol consumption, in terms of health, is none at all.
+What's really eye-opening is that the study found that

 Zero standard drinks per week.
 This challenges the common belief that a little drink now and then is harmless.

-These findings are crucial because they highlight a hard truth: drinking alcohol, in any amount, is linked with health risks.
+These findings are crucial because they show us a hard truth: drinking alcohol, in any amount, is linked with health risks.
 This global perspective emphasizes the need for rethinking how we view alcohol consumption and its acceptance in our societies.
 It's not just about the amount you drink at once; it's the consistent exposure over time that adds up and harms your body.

-How Booze Affects Our Social Lives - It's Not All Fun and Games
+How Booze Affects Our Social Lives

-Alcohol and Our Minds - It's More Than Just a Mood Changer
+Alcohol and Our Minds

 Mäkelä et al. in 2015 took a hard look at how drinking, especially binge drinking, ties into our overall happiness and mental well-being.
 Their findings?
 Regular heavy drinking can leave us feeling less satisfied with life and more psychologically distressed.
 Even worse, treating depression doesn’t seem to reduce alcohol consumption significantly.
 It's a bit of a vicious cycle – you drink to feel better, but the drinking keeps you from truly getting better.